 How to Become a Mechanical Engineer

-A mechanical engineer also needs a bachelor’s degree, and a master’s degree is often encouraged.
-A mechanical engineer must get a license in the state they want to work in.
+A mechanical engineer needs a bachelor’s degree from an accredited mechanical engineering school.
+A master’s degree is often encouraged as well.
+Lastly, a professional mechanical engineer must also get a license in the state they want to work in.

 How to Become an Industrial Engineer